Climate Impacts on Transportation

 Under the U.S. Global Change Research Program, the Department of Transportation, in partnership with the U.S. Geological Survey, is conducting a detailed case study on the impacts of climate change on transportation systems and infrastructure in the Gulf Coast region.
 The first report of this study focused on the impacts of climate change on Gulf Coast transportation systems and infrastructure.
 The second report (released partially in 2012 and 2013) provides tools and guidance to help state and local transportation planners assess vulnerability and adapt to potential climate impacts.

 Transportation and Climate Change: An Assessment by the National Research Council

 In 2008, the National Research Council’s Transportation Research Board conducted an in-depth study of the impacts of climate change on land, marine, and air transportation in the United States.

 The report recommends that state and local governments, as well as private infrastructure providers, incorporate climate change into long-term improvement plans, design, and operations and maintenance activities.
 It also discusses the potential benefits of using “smart” technologies for monitoring infrastructure, reevaluating infrastructure design standards, updating maps used for flood insurance, and integrating climate change into transportation and land use planning.

-2. USGCRP (2009).
-Global Climate Change Impacts in the United States .
-Karl, T.R., J.M.
-Melillo, and T.C.
-Peterson (eds.).
+2. USGCRP (2014).
+Climate Change Impacts in the United States: The Third National Climate Assessment.
+Melillo, Jerry M., Terese (T.C.)
+Richmond, and Gary W. Yohe (eds.).
 United States Global Change Research Program.
-Cambridge University Press, New York, NY, USA.
+841 pp.